mittalf/UFO-Challenge/README.md

-# UFO-Challenge
+# UFO Sigtings -Challenge
-UFO Sightings using JavaScript, html
+UFO Sightings using JavaScript and html

 ## Overview of the Project: